mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Embedded Image data

-<p>Embedded image data can be used either in &lt;img&gt; elements or in CSS:background. gif, png and jpeg are supported.</p>
+Embedded image data can be used either in &lt;img&gt; elements or in CSS:background. gif, png and jpeg are supported.

 {% highlight php %}
 [HTML]